© 2011 Moeller Illustration

 Scale in the Iron Empires

-Posted on November 16, 2011 by in Iron Empires | 1 Comment
+Posted on November 16, 2011 by in Iron Empires | Comments Off on Scale in the Iron Empires

 The graphic novel I’m working on is centered on space travel, strategy and tactics in the Iron Empires.
 As a result, scale becomes an issue.
-From my notebook: Interstellar Scales Parsec (pc) - 1,000 parsecs is 1 kpc (kiloparsec). - one parsec is approximately 3.262 light years. - the center of the Milky Way is 8 kpc (26,000 [...]
+From my notebook: Interstellar Scales Parsec (pc) – 1,000 parsecs is 1 kpc (kiloparsec). – one parsec is approximately 3.262 light years. – the center of the Milky Way is [...]

 Continue Reading